 Tim has been a Big Lunch organiser since 2009.
 Regularly attracting up to 400 people, Tim’s events bring together his local community for food, fun and entertainment.
 In previous years, Tim’s Big Lunches have come in a variety of forms, including a Brazilian Carnival themed Big Lunch on his own Road.

 Following his involvement with The Big Lunch, Tim attended Eden Project Communities’ Community Camp in November 2014, with a fully funded place from The National Lottery.
-Shortly after, he left his job and founded a local charity working with young people ages 13-25 who find themselves homeless, inappropriately housed or at risk of homelessness in his local area of Cherwell.
-At this time, Tim also founded his community project, Visit Banbury.
+Shortly after, he left his job and joined a local charity working with young people ages 13-25 who find themselves homeless, inappropriately housed or at risk of homelessness in his local area of Cherwell.
+At this time, Tim also joined community project, Visit Banbury.

 The impact of The Big Lunch